 Travel Mistake #2: Don’t Forget to Buy Travel Insurance

 It may seem like an unnecessary expense, but you never know what can happen when you are traveling.
 Remember, if something happens to you, it can cost thousands of dollars.
 Insurance will protect you from medical and non-medical emergencies.
-It’s better spend some money ahead of time than to be in a bad situation later!
+It’s better to spend some money ahead of time than to be in a bad situation later!
 Most of the time insurance costs a lot.
 But it doesn’t have to.
-I just recently purchased a travel insurance for 14 days for just $12.
+I just recently purchased travel insurance for 14 days for just $12.
 You just have to look!
+One of my favorites is Travel Guard, it’s a good place to start if you’re shopping.

 Travel Mistake # 3: Don’t Exchange Currency at the Airport